skip to main content

 Switch your hotspot to 2.4 GHz for older devices

-Newer devices work with 5 Ghz Wi-Fi signals to increase speed, but older devices may be incompatible with a 5 Ghz signal.
+Newer devices work with 5 Ghz Wi-Fi signals to increase speed, but it doesn’t work well for tethering older devices.
 The good news is it’s easy to switch your phone’s hotspot to the 2.4 GHz frequency band, which is more compatible with older devices.

 Switch to 2.4 GHz on iPhone